 Oral and Facial Trauma

-Did you know that oral and maxillofacial surgeons (OMS), like Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan and Dr. Zastrow, have the most experience when it comes to treating facial injuries?
+Did you know that oral and maxillofacial surgeons (OMS), like Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan, Dr. Zastrow and Dr. Semidey, have the most experience when it comes to treating facial injuries?
 This is why oral and maxillofacial surgeons are an essential part of hospital trauma teams.
 In fact, it was oral surgeons serving in combat hospitals that created many of the techniques that we use today in treating facial injuries.

 Oral Surgery and the Treatment of Facial Injuries

 Treating facial injuries is truly both science and art.
 Due to its complex structure and the critical importance of aesthetics, the skeletal structure of the face is very unique when compared to the rest of the body.
 Because the upper jawbone, the “maxilla”, also includes the nose and eye sockets, oral surgeons have an advantage when working with nearly all structures of the face thanks to a keen understanding of how these different features work together to create your unique look.
 Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan and Zastrow carefully consider all options when treating the injury to ensure the best possible aesthetic outcome.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow and Semidey carefully consider all options when treating the injury to ensure the best possible aesthetic outcome.

 Common Causes of Maxillofacial Trauma